Tameside Oldham and Glossop Mind Privacy and Cookies Policy

 'Cookie' is a name for a small file, usually of letters and numbers, which is downloaded onto your device, like your computer, mobile phone or tablet when you visit a website.

-They let websites recognise your device, so that the sites can work more effectively, and also gather information about how you use the site.
-A cookie, by itself, can't be used to identify you.
+They let websites recognise your device so that the sites can work more effectively and gather information about how you use the site.
+A cookie, by itself, cannot be used to identify you.

 How do we use cookies?